-Natural Soy Free Skin Care Prevents Food Allergies in Eczema or Atopic Dermatitis (AD)
+Natural Soy-Free Skin Care prevents Food Allergies in Eczema/Atopic Dermatitis (AD)

-Putting Soy on eczema creates or worsens food allergies.
+Putting Soy on eczema creates and even worsens food allergies.
+This is why Natural Soy-Free Skin Care should be important to you and your loved ones.
 Creams containing soy may cause or make your food allergy worse:

 “… the skin barrier defect in AD [Atopic Dermatitis or Eczema] may allow for easier and earlier sensitization of food and airborne allergens; therefore, exposure of food proteins on AD skin may act as a risk factor for development of food allergies.”

-Scientists now believe lotions with common food allergens cause food allergies.
+Scientists now believe that lotions with common food allergens cause food allergies.
 All agree: avoid soy when you have eczema.
-But know that in the USA soy may be the toughest allergen to avoid.
+However, soy may be the toughest allergen to avoid in the US.

 Reason # 1: Our FDA believes “most” people do not have a problem with highly refined soy oil.
-Consequently we have the federal Food Allergen Labeling and Consumer Protection Act (FALCPA) that exempts manufactures from listing soy bean oil on the label..
-This means that vitamin E derived from soy can be sold in food or cosmetics without labelling it “soy”.
-If you buy packaged food on the shelf of any major food chain, you are more likely than not eating soy derived vitamin E tocopherol.
+Consequently, we have the federal Food Allergen Labeling and Consumer Protection Act (FALCPA) that exempts manufacturers from listing soybean oil on the label.
+This means that vitamin E that is derived from soy can be sold in food or cosmetics without labeling it “soy”.
+If you buy packaged food on the shelf of any major food chain, you are more likely than not eating soy-derived vitamin E tocopherol.

-Reason #2: Our FDA does not require cosmetic manufacturers to use the word “Soy” for soy protein in in skin care.
-Hence you find words like “soja” or “sojapropamide” in the ingredient list.
+Reason #2: Our FDA does not require cosmetic manufacturers to use the word “Soy” for soy protein in skin care.
+Hence, you find words like “soja” or “sojapropamide” in the ingredient list.
 Caveat Emptor! (that’s buyer beware… you are on your own.)

 One soul we know with severe gluten intolerance cannot eat beef raised on wheat grain.
 Another friend cannot eat eggs raised on soy feed.
 The trouble with statistics: if you are the one in a million, you have it 100%.
 “Most” does not help these people.

-Moreover, both Amazon and Google still show “soy” containing skin care when you search for “soy free skin care”.
-So be very careful on this issue.
-Even the words “plant-based” and “vegetable” are growing in disinformation.
-If it is labelled “vegetable” glycerin it could be 10% soy and 90% animal derived.
-After all peanut butter only has to contain 10% peanuts.
+Moreover, both Amazon and Google still show “soy-containing” skin care when you search for “soy-free skin care”.
+So, be very careful on this issue.
+Even the words “plant-based” and “vegetable” are growing in misinformation.
+If it is labeled “vegetable” glycerin it could be 10% soy and 90% animal-derived.
+After all, peanut butter only has to contain 10% peanuts.

 How to Avoid Soy Products.